3rdentity/Grappl/README.md

 Donations: http://grappl.io/donate

 Grappl is a tool for hosting servers behind closed ports.
-Other people don't have to download anything to connect to Grappl'd servers, unlike other programs such as hamachi, they act just like normal listening-IP servers.
+Other people don't have to download anything to connect to Grappl'd servers, unlike other programs such as hamachi, servers using Grappl act like normal listening-IP servers.

 Grappl works by transferring data through relay servers on grappl.io.

 The project is still in an alpha state.
-This repository contains all the newest client code, and some of the server and web code.
+This repository contains all the newest client code.

 ## API